admost/AMR/Android_Integration/README.md

 # Requirements
 * Android 2.3 (Gingerbread - API Version 9) or later.
 * APP ID & ZONE ID(s) provided in [Admost Mediation Dashboard](http://dashboard.admost.com).
+# Install
+### Libs
+Copy the following libraries to the libs folder of your app from [this link](https://github.com/admost/AMR/tree/master/Android_Integration/libs).
+Only Admost, Volley and Google Play Services Ads libraries are compulsory for mediation system.
+If you don’t add any one of the network to your app, the SDK will detect that the ad network library isn't there and fail gracefully; the request will continue with the next network in the mediation waterfall.
+### Manifest
 Add the following permissions optionally into your AndroidManifest.xml for improve user targeting and will result in higer performance.
 ```sh
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>